hanabi/hanabi.github.io/other-conventions/BGA.md

 ### 3 Bluffs - Added

-* On BGA, cards that are touched to initiate a *Bluff* are known to be one-away cards from being playable.
+* On BGA, cards that are touched to initiate a *Bluff* are typically known to be one-away from being playable.
+(There is also a more complex interpretation that I won't go into.)
 * In my group, we arbitrarily agree that any card used to initiate a *Bluff* can be either a one-away card OR a 3.
 * To be clear, you are allowed to *3 Bluff* with either color or number.
 * This is one of the more arbitrary and tricky conventions that we have, so it will take a few games to get used to.